marph91/jimmy/docs/index.md

 | <img src="https://zim-wiki.org/images/globe.png" style="height:100px;max-width:100px;"><br>[Zim](https://marph91.github.io/jimmy/formats/zim/) | <img src="https://zohowebstatic.com/sites/default/files/ogimage/notebook-logo.png" style="height:100px;max-width:100px;"><br>[Zoho&nbsp;Notebook](https://marph91.github.io/jimmy/formats/zoho_notebook/) ||||

 ## Supported Formats

+Import a single file or a folder (recursively).
+Files of these formats will be converted to Markdown.
+The formats can be mixed.
+For example you can import a folder with two Asciidoc files and one docx file.
+The conversion result will be a folder with three Markdown files and the corresponding attachments.

 ||||||
 | :---: | :---: | :---: | :---: | :---: |